 We compel the at-fault party to negotiate in good faith.
 If the defendant’s insurance company will not engage in good faith negotiations, we may recommend filing a lawsuit in Florida civil court.

-Recent Examples of Motorcycle Accident Settlements Achieved by Abrahamson & Uiterwyk
+Recent Motorcycle Crash Settlements Examples Achieved by the Motorcycle Accident Lawyers at Abrahamson & Uiterwyk

 In our more than thirty years in practice, we have represented thousands of Florida motorcycle injury accident victims.
 Although we cannot disclose the details of past cases, these are just a few of our achievements for our clients:

-- $799,000 settlement for motorcycle accident wrongful death in Pinellas County, FL.
+- $799,000 case settlement payout amount for motorcycle accident wrongful death in Pinellas County, FL.

 These case results are not typical and do not represent what you are likely to recover for your injuries.
 They do, however, demonstrate our proud history of fighting for injury accident victims.